open-edge-insights/eii-core/common/libs/ConfigManager/README.md

 $ sudo -E ./install.sh
 ```

-ConfigManager also has dependency on EISUtils library.
+Additionally, ConfigManager also has dependency on EISUtils library.
 Follow the documentation of EISUtils to install it.
 * [IntelSafeString](../IntelSafeString/README.md)
 * [EISUtils](../../util/c/README.md)